BestCoffeeMakersInfo☕️

 Now I return to the classics yet again…This review is for the Keurig K55, also labeled as the K-Classic, as it’s labeled.
 It’s one of the more recent successors in the “Elite” series, and if you’ve kept up with my reviews on those, some of the information here may seem familiar.

-Right now it’s widely available in most retailers and I had a chance to check out the Keurig K55 up-close and personal at my local Krogers to further enhance my recommendation of it.
-If you have previously owned one of Keurig’s older models (e.g., the Platinum series), you might view this model as a stepdown.
+Right now, it’s widely available in most retailers, and I had a chance to check out the Keurig K55 up close and personally at my local Krogers to enhance my recommendation of it further.
+If you have previously owned one of Keurig’s older models (e.g., the Platinum series), you might view this model as a step-down.

 Keurig K55 Features

-As one of The K45 Elite’s biggest successors, the K55 has all of the styling, function and general appearance of that particular generation.
+As one of The K45 Elite’s biggest successors, the K55 has all of that particular generation’s styling, function, and general appearance.

 • Average brew time – ready in one minute